 Franchise Sales is unique.
 So is the franchise purchasing decision.

-I was recently discussing franchise sales with my contact at a franchise lead provider we recommend, and the subject came up of just how unique our industry is.
+I was recently discussing franchise sales with a friend in the franchise lead generation business (a franchise portal) and the subject came up of just how unique the franchise industry is.

 I can promise you there is nothing else like what we do.
 If you are new to franchise sales, or even if you are a seasoned professional, you may have never realized, or lost sight of, the truly unique nature of a franchise sales transaction.